-The Coding-Independent Code Points (CICP) document(s) defines code points and fields that establish presentation properties of a video or audio stream that are independent of the coded video layer stream aspects such as tools, levels, and bit rate.
+The Coding-Independent Code Points (CICP) document(s) (23091) defines code points and fields that establish presentation properties of a video or audio stream that are independent of the coded video layer stream aspects such as tools, levels, and bit rate.
 These properties, usually expressed in "metadata", can exist across the production and distribution workflows and knowledge of these properties has value as content gets processed in the E2E [End-to-End] production to distribution workflow chain.
 Tables with a broad gamut of values are defined for each separate property.
 The combinations of properties and the permutation of all values being considered can reach hundreds of choices to describe a stream.
 Many of these combinations (such as PQ with BT.601 primaries) will not be defined anywhere: only a small subset of these combinations (such as BT.2100 PQ and HLG) is actually used in practice.

-This contribution recommends adding an appendix to the CICP document to describe industry in-use combinations of video presentation properties of a stream.
+This contribution recommends adding an appendix to the CICP-Video document (23091-2) to describe industry in-use combinations of video presentation properties of a stream.
 This contribution will further define category tags to support these different types of combinations.
 This initial proposal suggests the following category tags: 1) VideoColourVolumeTag, 2) MasteringDisplayTag, and 3) CameraLogGammaTag.

 The benefits of defining these tags across production and distribution workflows is that different types of content processing toolsets can be used in an interoperable automated manner.
 Additionally, the tags will provide a means to avoid common content processing mistakes due to assumptions made of these properties in the authoring of source content.
 With HDR and the increased use of LUTs, these mistakes will increasingly become magnified.
 A further advantage is it will allow simplification of toolset development by avoiding complicated tailoring of the tool to specific areas of the workflow and allow repurposing tools to different parts of the workflow.